 MISSION STATEMENT

-Kernel University is dedicated to equipping students with academic, professional and spiritual resources so that they will express and represent Christ - that is to be God-men - who function effectively in their careers, communities and lives.
+Kernel University is dedicated to equipping students with academic, professional, and spiritual resources so that they will express and represent Christ - that is to be God-men.
+So that they may function effectively in their careers, communities, and lives.